 Maintain Your Foot Health

+Looking to learn how to relieve foot pain?
 One of the key steps to maintaining pain-free feet is paying attention to your feet and caring for them every day.
 Seems simple enough, right?
 We know life can get busy and it can be appealing to skip steps to maintain your foot health, but we believe that if you follow the below steps, you will be able to improve your foot health and help to prevent and reduce foot pain.

 - Always check inside your shoes.
-Before you put on your shoes, always run your hand through your shoe to detect if there are any rocks, plant pieces, or rough seams that could irritate your feet and cause discomfort.
+Before you put on your shoes, always run your hand through your shoe to detect if there are any rocks, plant pieces, or rough seams that could irritate your feet and cause any foot discomfort.

 - Keep your feet clean.
 To prevent bacterial or fungal infections from developing on your feet, it’s vital to keep your feet clean.
 We recommend washing your feet each day in warm water and soap.